Entering the race

 Entries cannot be deferred to the following year nor to any other event – but spaces can transferred to another runners (details above).

-I would like to swap from the Marathon to the 10K.
+I would like to swap between distances.
 Can I do this?

-Yes.
-The deadline for transfers is midnight on 18th March (to be confirmed).
+Yes, a limited number of distance swaps will be available until the advertised transfer deadline.
 Transfers on the day will not be permitted, as running using somebody else’s race number will invalidate insurance.
 This well result in disqualification from the race.
+Find out more here.

 I would like to withdraw from the race.
 Can I transfer my space to another runner?